 - Negative means the infection was not identified.

 - Reactive usually applies to the blood tests (HIV or hepatitis B or C) and means the initial screening test was positive and you need further testing.
 On further testing a certain proportion of individuals will test negative for the infection whereas others may test positive indicating you have the infection.
-Because we only are able to work with small volumes of blood the service is limited in terms of what confirmatory tests we can perform – for this reason we encourage you to attend the sexual health clinic for confirmatory tests.
+Because we only are able to work with small volumes of blood the service is limited in terms of what confirmatory tests we can perform – for this reason we encourage you to attend the sexual health clinic.
 Should you subsequently test positive at the sexual health clinic they can rapidly refer you to the appropriate service for ongoing care and treatment e.g. hepatitis clinic or HIV outpatient service.
 Depending on the level of reactivity of the initial screening test, the SHL.uk team can advise you of the likely / anticipated confirmatory result.
 In some cases, e.g. those with low reactivity on initial screening, we can offer you another kit to perform the tests again if you prefer.
 The team can also help you be seen in the sexual health clinic if you are having difficulty attending for confirmatory blood tests.

 - Inconclusive/Equivocal means the result is not clear cut and further testing is advised.
 In these situations, you can contact SHL.UK for a new kit or attend a sexual health clinic.